 Christmas Saved Us

-So I'm just copying and pasting the post here - and while I am no longer laying in bed snuggling them and I am currently baking a cake I am just as thankful this afternoon while I'm rushing around my house like a mad woman as I was this morning while I was relaxing with them.
+So, I'm just copying and pasting a Facebook post here - and while I am no longer laying in bed snuggling them like I was when I wrote it and I am currently baking a cake I am just as thankful this afternoon while I'm rushing around my house like a mad woman as I was this morning while I was relaxing with them.

-First I want to say something I didn't add on Facebook: I don't know why God saved us/spared us.
+First, I want to say something I didn't add on Facebook: I don't know why God saved us/spared us.
 There are more deserving parents than me who have lost kids.
 More amazing moms than me who have buried their children.
 Kids who deserved life as much as mine or more and aren't here anymore.
 Just this morning one of my couples posted a picture of a small, 11 ounce baby born yesterday who will celebrate her first Christmas in the arms of Jesus instead of in her mother's arms and that broke me.
 That could easily have been a photo of the twins.
-Our story could have included a chapter like that and I feel guilty that I have both of my girls with me this Christmas the same as I feel blessed.
+Our story could have included a chapter like that... and I feel guilty that I have both of my girls with me this Christmas just the same as I feel blessed to have them.

 I can't speculate as to why God leaves some children here with us and brings others home to Him.
 I do know one of my friends was going to commit suicide and then saw that the twins were born early.
-I hadn't seen her in years but she was my three-legged race partner in elementary school and we've been in touch enough that she waited to kill herself until after she saw what happened to them.
+I hadn't seen her in years but she was my three-legged race partner in elementary school and we've been in touch enough that she [these are her words, not mine] waited to kill herself until after she saw what happened to them.
 But then... she felt guilty taking her own life after watching the twins fight to live.
-She's still here today. & even if THAT isn't the reason God let them live - sometimes I wonder if it is or I think that would be a good reason when I try to understand why my girls left the NICU in my arms and others left the NICU to be with God.
-I've watched other parents lose kids to cancer or tradgedy and show other people what it means to be fully committed to Jesus even in that despair and bring people to Christ in that way.
+She's still here today. & even if that isn't the reason God let them live - sometimes I wonder if it is or I think that would be a good reason when I try to understand why my girls left the NICU in my arms and others left the NICU to be with Him.
+I've watched other parents lose kids to cancer or tragedy and show other people what it means to be fully committed to Jesus even in that despair and bring people to Christ in that way.
 I've watched people lose their kids and lose their faith, also.

 "Why" God lets children die is a question I don't think even biblical scholars can answer in a way that makes us feel better about it.
 It's the first thing people who are anti-Christian use as an argument for why they don't believe in God. & it's a hard argument to argue with even though it doesn't change the fact that there is a loving God no matter what horrible things happen here.
 I have no answer.